-The University has issued the entire \$962 million of UCONN 2000 Phase I & II authorizations for the General Obligation bonds secured by the State's DSC UCONN 2000 Phase III, as amended, provides for an additional \$3,320,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment ("GO-DSC").
-Of this amount, as of December 31, 2019, \$2,581,600,000 of Phase III has been authorized by the Board of Trustees and submitted to the Office of the Governor and deemed approved by the latter, of which \$199,600,000 is unissued.
+The University has issued the entire \$962 million of UCONN 2000 Phase I & II authorizations for the General Obligation bonds secured by the State's DSC.
+UCONN 2000 Phase III, as amended, provides for an additional \$3,320,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment ("GO-DSC").
+Of this amount, as of December 31, 2020, \$2,841,600,000.00 of Phase III has been authorized by the Board of Trustees and the Office of the Governor of which \$259,600,000.00 is unissued.

-During 2020, the University tentatively plans to issue new money UCONN 2000 GO-DSC Bonds, and if conditions warrant a possible GO-DSC refunding bond issue.
+During 2021 the University tentatively plans to issue new money UCONN 2000 GO-DSC Bonds, and if conditions warrant a possible GO-DSC refunding bond issue.

 During Fiscal Year 2018 the Board of Trustees and the Office of the Governor approved the Special Obligation Student Fee Revenue Bonds Fifth Supplemental Indenture which authorized \$185,000,000 for the UCONN 2000 Project "Intramural, Recreational and Intercollegiate Facilities" ("IRIF").
-Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus and the remainder to stadia and infrastructure IRIF uses), and \$33,000,000 remains unissued as of June 30, 2019.
+Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus and the remainder to stadia and infrastructure IRIF uses), and \$33,000,000 remains unissued as of December 31, 2020.
 Accordingly, the University could issue bonds with this remaining authorization in the future providing that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Indenture.

-For calendar year 2020 the University plans to build and/or improve certain recreational related projects including a possible Ice Rink expansion on the Storrs Campus, pursuant to the Act.
+The University plans to build and/or improve certain recreational or other projects including a possible Ice Rink expansion on the Storrs Campus, pursuant to the Act.
 Currently, the University is considering several possible funding methods.